 Tips & Notes

-- The cook time for this turkey will vary depending on what size turkey you use and your oven.
+- Cooking Time: the cooking time for this turkey will vary depending on what size turkey you use and your oven.
 Be sure to monitor the internal temperature of the turkey throughout the cook time.
 We used a 13.3-lb. young turkey.

-- We used this homemade turkey seasoning, but you can use any poultry seasoning you have in the cupboard.
+- Turkey Seasoning: We used this homemade turkey seasoning, but you can use any poultry seasoning you have in the cupboard.